pablot11/pablot11/README.md

 # 💫 About Me:
-I'm a student in my last year of the Systems Analyst degree, currently studying the 5th semester..
+I'm a student in my last year of the Systems Analyst degree, currently studying the 5th semester

 ## 🌐 Socials: